 You need to remove the personally identifiable characteristics of data.
 At the same time, that data needs to be individualized so it can flow safely de-identified through different departments and, where necessary, be re-identified.

 De-identified data should also resemble its original format.
 Its length, data type, or even a real-looking but different value is needed for ongoing operations and testing.
 Field encryption does not accomplish this goal when the ciphertext length exceeds the original field length, and data realism is lost.
 Format-preserving encryption (FPE), on the other hand, can be a desirable option, though in some cases may be impractical.

-- Apply a built-in or custom FPE function to the sensitive fields, and use the matching decryption function and key to reveal them.
+- Apply a built-in or custom field-level encryption function, and use the matching decryption function and key to reveal the data.

 - Use the built-in ASCII de-identification function (screenshot below), or an encoding function like this one.

 - Specify lookup (set) files to substitute sensitive field values with a pseudonym.

 - Transform the field with one or more data manipulations, or redact all or part of it with custom characters (though that does not allow for data recovery).